Talk to us

 Conclusion

 We have seen together the commonly used calculation method for call duration.
-However, the call duration will vary according to different business scenarios and billing methods.
+However, it will vary according to different business scenarios and billing methods.

 Of course, in case of necessity, you can contact us.
 We will formulate the best plan for you.